 Because the snail, you know.
-Because once, when I was working my way through heavy weather, my mother-the-therapist, hoping to help, asked me to consider what animal I might be.
-The totem of my soul.
+Because once, when I was working my way through heavy weather, my mother-the-therapist, hoping to help, asked me to consider what animal best described me.
+The emblem of my soul.

-And because that morning, or the morning before, I had been out walking after a rain, the animal most fresh in my mind had been a small white snail I had stooped to see.
-I had stooped, then scooped it softly, its lightness resting in the little valley of the palm of my hand before I set it back down on the green grass away from the dangers of the road.
+And because that morning -- or the morning before -- I had been out walking after a rain, the animal most fresh in my mind had been a small white snail I had stooped to see.
+I had stooped, then scooped it softly, its lightness resting in the little valley of my hand before I set it back down on the green grass away from the dangers of the road.

 The sight of the snail had struck me to the heart.
 Oh my soul, I had said, here you are!
-So small and brave and uncomplaining.
-The pearly iridescence of her neck, the nuance of her eyestalks, her questing the air for the smells she was seeking, retracting with discrimination, yearning forward.
+The pearly iridescence of her neck, the nuance of her eyestalks questing the air for the smells she was seeking, retracting with discrimination, yet always yearning forward.
 I had coveted the snug self-providence of the shell that allowed her to move through a wet world without ever going homeless.

 And so I told my mother, "A snail."

 "Oh," my mother said, her voice turning professional and bright.
-But I know my mother so well and she could not hide her dismay.
+But she could not hide her dismay.
+I know my mother so well.
 She didn't want to think of me so burdened down, so slow, so shy, so ready to retire.
 She wanted me to be something bolder, braver.
 Something bigger at least.

 And so I retracted, "Or . . . a dog?
 Maybe a watch dog?"
 And after that if I mentioned snail it was to speak disparagingly of what was weak in me.

 But in the way that the forbidden always looms all the louder in its brooding silence, the snail became more and more my secret sign.
 A symbol, a story I did not care to interpret.
 Just to know that there was some persevering iridescence, some sheltered vulnerability.
 To know my soul traveled.
 Slowly.
 Without apology.
 Was everywhere at home.